 How much does baseboard painting cost in Paradise Valley?

-It depends on the linear footage, condition of the existing paint, baseboard profile, and whether you want primer included.
-A typical 3,000-square-foot home with standard 3.25-inch baseboards runs between $1,200 and $1,800.
+Cost depends on linear footage, condition of existing paint, baseboard profile, and whether primer is included.
+A typical 3,000-square-foot home with standard 3.25-inch baseboards runs $1,200 to $1,800.
 Larger homes with custom millwork cost more.
-We provide a free estimate after seeing the space in person.
+We give an estimate after seeing the space in person.

 Can you paint baseboards while we're living in the home?

-Yes, but there are limits.
-We work in sections and keep fumes minimal by using quality low-VOC paint and maintaining ventilation.
-You'll want to stay out of actively painted rooms while we're working, and expect some odor the first 24 hours.
-We schedule work around your schedule when possible.
+Yes, with limits.
+We work in sections and keep fumes low using quality low-VOC paint and good ventilation.
+Stay out of rooms while we're painting.
+Expect some odor the first 24 hours.
+We schedule around your life when possible.

 Will painted baseboards look as good as stained wood?

-Painted baseboards look different — intentionally different.
-If your home has high-end stained trim elsewhere, painted baseboards can actually anchor the design if done well.
-We often paint baseboards in homes with stained crown molding or door frames.
-The contrast is professional and intentional.
-If you want stained wood to stay stained, we can refinish instead of paint.
+Painted baseboards look different, intentionally different.
+If your home has high-end stained trim elsewhere, painted baseboards can anchor the design if done right.
+We paint baseboards in homes with stained crown molding and door frames all the time.
+It looks professional and intentional.
+Want stained wood to stay stained?
+We can refinish instead of paint.

 Ready to Upgrade Your Baseboards?